arafatm/arafatm.github.io/_articles/health/westside.barbell.book.of.methods.md

 We also know that in an attempt to raise absolute strength, eccentric training alone fails miserably.

-research that shows that most injuries occur during the yielding or eccentric phase.

-most injuries occur during the yielding or eccentric phase.
+> most injuries occur during the yielding or eccentric phase.

 Vince told me that anything will make your deadlift go up, except eccentrics.